karenrds/my-project-showcase/README.md

 # My Project Showcase

+### <a href="https://github.com/karenrds/test-driven-development-roman-numerals">Roman Numerals Kata</a>

+In this task, I had to develop a program to convert between normal numerals and Roman numerals.
+I conducted research about roman numerals and how they were calculated and how I could use this approach in my program.
+I developed my program using Test-Driven Development (TDD) by writing the test first and used the red, green, refactor approach.
+I used a parameterized test where I passed a stream of arguments to pass multiple parameters to my test cases
+Writing test cases to fail and modifying step-by-step helps me avoid duplication.
+Debugging helped me find errors in my code.
+TDD helped me focus on the requirements (Given, When, Then).

+Language - Java

+Code Editor - Intellij

+Testing Framework - JUnit

+### <a href="https://github.com/karenrds/mars-rover-kata1">Mars Rover Kata</a>

+I developed a program to move rovers on the mars surface.
+I made the assumption that the mars plateau is a rectangular grid.
+The grid has two lines, an x-axis and a y-axis.
+I set the dimensions for the surface of mars and then tried to move rovers by implementing methods to turn left, right and move ahead with a string of commands.
+The result was the rover's final position on the grid and the direction.
+I used Object-Oriented Programming Principles and the Test-Driven Development (TDD) approach for writing cleaner code without repetitions, descriptive naming (classes, methods, variables) and improving my code design.
+This task also helped me write test cases for different scenarios.

+Language - Java

+Code Editor - Intellij

+Testing Framework - JUnit

 ### <a href="https://github.com/karenrds/apilab1" target="_blank">API Interactive Lab 1 - Create a Web API to Serve back a JSON Response using a Test-Driven Approach</a>

 In this lab, I was tasked with creating a simple Drinks Web API against the business requirements using a TestDriven approach.
 I utilised Spring Boot from the Spring ecosystem to create a Web API to serve back a JSON Response based on a Request.